Student focused... experience based.

 John Taussig, EMT-Paramedic, Executive Director

 John's all over the place.
 He works as a paramedic on a medevac helicopter, Captain and sailor, and Executive Director for BMG.
+10,000 miles by boat last year alone, he's been accessing good surf, skiing, and other fun adventures through any of the 3 boats he calls home: Charlotte the kayak, Lucia, and the Maiden.
 Not sure if he sleeps often.
-He's worked as an EMT and Paramedic for 16 years in Santa Cruz, Seattle, Jackson Hole, and Bozeman, MT in a variety of contexts- from the ambulance to ski patrol to helicopter.
-Having just sailed the Inside Passage on a kayak, he hopped his boat and is currently en route to Maine via the Panama Canal.
+He's worked as an EMT and Paramedic for 17 years in Santa Cruz, Seattle, Jackson Hole, and Bozeman, MT in a variety of contexts- ambulance to ski patrol to helicopter.
 John has degrees in Neuroscience and Biochemistry from Montana State University.

 Mike Wallace, MD

 After growing up exploring the beautiful Northwest, it's not surprising Mike's path led him to Bozeman, MT where his real exploration of the backcountry began.
 Pursuing a passion, his journey continued to medical school after two years of adventure traveling through the South Pacific and Europe.
 Mike spent the next chunk of his life skiing the Wasatch and biking the Utah desert while training in Emergency and Wilderness Medicine.
 He now works as a traveling ER physician currently located in Portlandia, OR and ski doc at Mt.
 Hood.

 Kate Taussig, RN